Why use Collections in Lightroom?

-This is where Collections rule over Folders – you can gather together and view a selection of photos in a collection instead of sifting through all the photos in a folder.
+This is where Lightroom Collections rule over Folders.
+You can gather together and view a selection of photos in a collection instead of sifting through all the photos in a folder.

 What’s the difference between Folders and Collections in Lightroom?

 - A folder is your photos’ home and can be accessed from the Library module only.

 - Folders reflect the structure of your filing system.
 That’s where photos are stored on your computer.
 If you move or delete a folder it will be moved or deleted on the computer.

 - Photos can appear in only one folder at a time.

 - If you make a virtual copy of a photo in a Collection, it’ll also show in the Folder.